bassmanitram/actions-for-nautilus/README.md

 1. `cd path/to/actions-for-nautilus`
 2. `make uninstall` if you installed for only your use, or `sudo make uninstall_global` if you installed for all users.
-3. You _may_ have to restart the Gnome shell in order to see the configuration application in your desktop applications list
+3. You _may_ have to restart the Gnome shell in order to remove the configuration application from your desktop applications list

 ## Sample configuration